 Milburn, K (2015).
 Gig Going on London’s Periphery: Charting the Mainstream in the Margins.
 Live Music Exchange.

 Underground, overground, wandering free: Flânerie reimagined in print, on screen and on record

 Milburn, K (2014).
 Underground, overground, wandering free: Flânerie reimagined in print, on screen and on record. in: Wrigley, R (ed.)
 The Flâneur Abroad Historical and International Perspectives Cambridge Scholars Publishing.

 Milburn, K (2013).
 Futurism and Musical Meaning in Synthesized Landscapes.
 Kaleidoscope.
 5 (1), pp. 109-116.

 Milburn, K (2013).
 Delhi Durbar Dress.
 In Derbyshire.
 Research & Enterprise in Arts & Creative Technology.

 Following the Flâneur: a Methodological and Textual Critique

 Milburn, K (2010).
 Following the Flâneur: a Methodological and Textual Critique.
 Writing Cities.
-Nottingham 09 Jun 2009 London South Bank University.
+Nottingham 09 Jun 2009 University of Nottingham.